theo-armour/agenda/3-0-entities/0-sacsem/0-wix-tips.md

 ## Title samples

+* Friday, December 6 at Perry's on Union: Janelle Kellman, candidate for the Democratic nomination for Lieutenant Governor of California
 * Friday, November 22 at Perry's on Union: Jack Ohman, Pulitzer Prize-winning editorial cartoonist
 * Friday, November 15 at Perry's on Union: Annie Gaus, senior news editor of The San Francisco Standard
 * Friday, November 8, 2024 at Perry's on Union: Big Round Table: Analysis of the 2024 Election